cosmin004/Agapia/README.md

 ### Work more on the styling

 The style of the GUI is pretty rudimentary at the moment, so changes in the `style.css` file for a better aspect would be required.

+## More documentation

+For any extra functionality on mxGraph engine check the official mxGraph documentation.
+All the functions implemented for the Agapia editor have been documented inside the code.